FivesquareSoftware/Cumulus/README.markdown

 site.username = @"foo";
 site.password = @"bar";
 ```
-Usually, you would store this somewhere you could access from anywhere in your app, like your app delegate or a singleton.
+Usually, you would store this somewhere you could access from anywhere in your app, like your app delegate or a context object.

 #### Configure some child resources and start using them